ssloy/triador/README.md

 Many claimed to build a ternary computer, however nobody (to the best of my knowledge) completed the project.
 Triador project makes no empty promises!

 I am building a very simple but functional 3-trit balanced ternary computer.
 The only building block allowed is a ternary multiplexer based on DG403 analog switches.
-You can find more details on the build on the [homebrew ternary computer](https://hackaday.io/project/28579-homebrew-ternary-computer) hackaday project.
+You can find more details on the build at the [homebrew ternary computer](https://hackaday.io/project/28579-homebrew-ternary-computer) hackaday project.
 Also check this youtube mini-series about the hardware:

 [![](doc/memory-board-youtube.jpg)](https://www.youtube.com/playlist?list=PL9MBW6e0V7UIvP2vY_aKwsu93wqYq5jXJ)